 Psychoeducation at Everlast

-Psychoeducation finds its way into all of our activities and therapy at Everlast Recovery Centers.
-To provide people with the best chance at successful recovery, we provide them with as many tools as possible for them to take out into the world once they leave our care.
+Psychoeducation finds its way into all of our activities and evidence-based therapy at Everlast Recovery Centers.
+To provide people with the best chance at successful recovery and quality of life, we offer them as many tools as possible to take out into the world once they leave our care.
 These lessons can occur during any of our programs, including:

 Everlast is committed to teaching our clients the skills and tools necessary to thrive in their recovery after treatment.
 Each of the specific skills we teach helps to build a whole, healthy life and a client ready to face the world.